MailOnline/forwarder/README.md

 $ ./sender /path/to/mylog.log -l 'grep --line-buffer -v TRACE'
 ```

-Important: tools like `grep` usually by default flush after every line only if the output is a TTY (user interactive session), and disable it otherwise.
+**Important**: tools like `grep` usually by default flush after every line only if the output is a TTY (user interactive session), and disable it otherwise.
 For the example uses use the option `--line-buffer` to force grep to flush after every line, so we won't lose the lines kept in its internal buffers in case of a restart.

 The argument passed to filter will be run with `sh -c`, which means you can pass any bash script there or chain multiple commands using pipe, like:
 ```